jamesaud/pypeline/README.md

 ## Image

-Image returned when calling 'Pipeline().build' or 'Pipeline().pull'.
-You *could* use it independently of pipeline...
+Image is a representation of a docker image.
+It is returned when calling 'Pipeline().build' or 'Pipeline().pull'.
+You *could* also use it independently of pipeline...

 ###Properties: